Jacksonville, Illinois, minor league baseball history: History

 With the Kentucky–Illinois–Tennessee League folded, the Jacksonville Lunatics joined the eight–team 1907 Iowa State League.
-The Lunatics placed 4th in the standings with a 63–61 record, ending the season 16.0 games behind the 1st place Waterloo Cubs.
+The Lunatics placed fourth in the standings with a 63–61 record, ending the season 16.0 games behind the first place Waterloo Cubs.
 Frank Belt continued as Jacksonville manager.
 On September 11, 1907,Jacksonville pitcher John Roach threw a 7–inning no–hitter against the Ottumwa Packers in a 2–0 Jacksonville victory.

 After the Iowa State League changed names, the Jackson Lunatics played 1908 as charter members of the newly named Central Association.
 The Burlington Pathfinders, Keokuk Indians, Kewanee Boilermakers, Oskaloosa Quakers, Ottumwa Packers, Quincy Gems and Waterloo Lulus joined Jacksonville in league play.
-The Lunatics finished with a record of 59–69 and ended the season in 5th place in the 1908 Central Association standings.
-Jacksonville finished 32.0 games behind 1st place Waterloo, playing under manager Harry Berte.
+The Lunatics finished with a record of 59–69 and ended the season in fifth place in the 1908 Central Association standings.
+Jacksonville finished 32.0 games behind first place Waterloo, playing under manager Harry Berte.
 On June 27, 1908, Jacksonville pitcher A.J.
 Patrick pitched a no–hitter against the Ottumwa Packers in a 4–1 Jacksonville victory.

 Jacksonville continued play in the 1909 Central Association, playing as the Jacksonville Braves.
 The Braves were led by returning manager Harry Berte in 1909.
-Jacksonville finished with a record of 46–84, to place 7th in the Central Association final standings.
+Jacksonville finished with a record of 46–84, to place seventh in the Central Association final standings.

 In 1910, the Galesburg Pavers replaced Jacksonville in the Central Association and Jacksonville played 1910 in two other leagues.

 The 1910 Jacksonville Jacks began the season as founding members of the Class D level Northern Association.
 The Clinton Teddies, Decatur Commodores, Elgin Kittens, Freeport Pretzels, Joliet Jolly-ites, Kankakee Kays and Muscatine Pearl Finders joined Jacksonville as charter members.

 On May 10, 1910, Baseball Hall of Fame inductee Casey Stengel made his professional debut playing for the Kankakee Kays against the Jacksonville Jacks.
 The Jacks won 3–2, while Stengel had a hit and stolen base.

-On July 19, 1910, the Jacksonville Jacks had a record of 32–31 under manager Pants Rowland, when the Northern Association permanently folded.
+On July 19, 1910, the Jacksonville Jacks had a record of 32–31 playing under manager Pants Rowland, when the Northern Association permanently folded.
 The Freeport, Clinton, Elgin and Kankakee franchises had already folded.

 Jacksonville quickly resumed play in 1910, gaining a new team in two days.
 On July 21, 1910, the Beardstown Infants franchise of the Illinois–Missouri League moved the team to Jacksonville with a 38–26 record.
 The Jacksonville Jacks resumed play and were 44–36 in the Illinois–Missouri League under managers Jack Corbett and Pants Rowland when the franchise folded again on August 17, 1910.